-That’s It – they have new prebiotic and probiotic bars and new mini fruit bars (fun sized).
+- That’s It – they have new prebiotic and probiotic bars and new mini fruit bars (fun sized), top 9+ allergen free.
 I love their products, especially their chocolate covered fruit bites (which might have allergen advisories).
 Read more about That’s It from 2016

-Marukome – they make miso soup kits and other products (affiliate) in a soy only facility (maybe fish too, I forgot to ask).
+- Marukome – they make miso soup kits and other products (affiliate) in a soy only facility (maybe fish too, I forgot to ask).
 They showed me a Japanese health drink called amasake, it’s a fermented sweet rice (non- alcoholic, non-dairy) and I loved the sample.
 Read more about Marukome in 2016.

-Pitaya Plus – I love dragonfruit which is why I talked with the Pitaya Plus folks in 2016.
+- Pitaya Foods – I love dragonfruit which is why I talked with folks from Pitaya Plus (previous business name) in 2016.
 I stopped by their booth and they have a lot of other tropical fruit products, including coconut.
 Please be aware in case you’re managing a coconut allergy.

-Hardbite Chips – these handcrafted style potato and vegetable chips taste amazing.
+- Hardbite Chips – these handcrafted style potato and vegetable chips taste amazing.
 According to their FAQ their chips are peanut and tree nut free, gluten free, and some products are dairy free.
 I love the variety of flavors and a fan of sea salt and vinegar (affiliate).

 - Nova Crisp – grain free casava chips that are nut free, gluten free, and vegan.
 They are air popped, delicious.
 I just ordered some Nova Crisp from Amazon (affiliate) to ship to my house since I can’t find these in stores anyways.
+Possibly discontinued.

 These products are delicious and worth considering but I can’t confirm regarding allergen cross-contact information without a phone call, an email response, or more information on their websites.
 Usually I would leave out companies that don’t respond to emails but considering that we are experiencing so many disruptions in general, having more options to consider could be beneficial.

-Good Roots Lotus Chips – this is my new favorite find, lotus chips (also known as renkon chips) are light, crispy.
+- Good Roots Lotus Chips – this is my new favorite find, lotus chips (also known as renkon chips) are light, crispy.
 The owner told me that her products are free of the top 8 allergens.
 I think it might be a very local product for now, she mentioned that I can find them at Suriki (a Japanese market in San Mateo).